-Hon.
-Margaret Nakashuk (interpretation): Thank you, Mr. Chairman.
+(interpretation): Thank you, Mr. Chairman.
 Thank you for that comment.
 There is going to be some staff that will be going to the communities, and they usually inform the community by correspondence.
 I just would like the communities to know that we will be doing a round of community visits.
 Thank you, Mr. Chairman.

 Chairman (interpretation): Thank you. (interpretation ends) I have no more names on my list.
 Human Resource.
 Branch Summary.
 Strategic Human Resource Management.
-Total operations and maintenance to be Voted. \$10,404,000.
+Total Operations and Maintenance, to be Voted. \$10,404,000.
 Agreed?

 Chairman: Members go to page E-3.
 Human Resources.
+Department

-Department Summary.
-Detailed Expenditure.
-Total operations and maintenance to be Voted. \$29,111,000.
+Summary.
+Details of Expenditure.
+Total Operations and Maintenance, to be Voted. \$29,111,000.
 Agreed?